jimbringerofjollity/spinglassmodel/README.md

 # spinglassmodel

-Spin glass model of entailment of syntactic parameters
+Spin glass model of entailment of syntactic parameters - Jim Tao

 To compile the simulation, execute the following Linux command: